kalpana-da/Finance-Accounting-Data-Analytics/Financial-Performance-Analysis/readme.md

 ## 📌 Project Overview
 This project presents a **financial performance analysis** for a sample accounting & financial services firm (similar to CA / finance BPO organizations).
 The objective is to analyze **revenue, expenditure, profitability, and financial risk** using Power BI and provide clear, management‑level insights.

-The project is designed as a **realistic junior data analyst portfolio project**, focusing on clarity, correct financial logic, and business interpretation rather than complex modeling.

 ---